PAIR-code/facets/facets_dive/README.md

 To correctly slice up the sprite atlas, Dive needs to know the width and height in pixels of each sprite.
 You can set these with the `spriteImageWidth` and `spriteImageHeight` properties (`sprite-image-width` and `sprite-image-height` when setting them in HTML), respectively.

+An example how to use an already-generated sprite atlas in Facets Dive inside of a colab notebook can be found [in this notebook](https://colab.research.google.com/github/PAIR-code/facets/blob/master/facets_dive/colab_dive_atlas_demo.ipynb).

 ### Embedding Dive in Your Page

 The project is built with [Bazel](https://www.bazel.build/).